-Assignment: An indication that a request, work order or purchase order is of interest to a particular person.
+Assignment: An indication that a work order, request or purchase order is of interest to a particular person.

-You can assign requests, work orders, or purchase orders to any number of people.
-If the assignees are MainBoss users, MainBoss makes it easy for them to find their assignments by listing them in the Assigned to current user section of the control panel.
+You can assign work orders, requests or purchase orders to any number of people.
+If the assignees are MainBoss users, MainBoss makes it easy for them to find their assignments by listing them in the My Assignment Overview section of the control panel.

-Typically, you assign a work order to the workers who'll do the job, their supervisor, and anyone else with an interest in the work.
-You might assign a request to the requestor and to anyone else with an interest in seeing the request is honored (e.g. the person at the help-desk who received the initial call).
+The workers who work on a job are automatically assigned to the work order.
+You might also assign a work order to whoever will supervise the work and anyone else with an interest in the work.
+You might assign a request to the requestor and to anyone else with an interest in seeing that the request is honored (e.g. the person at the help-desk who received the initial call).
 You might assign a purchase order to the person who created the purchase order, the person who authorized it, and the receiving clerk who's expected to receive the purchased goods.